- Cyber incident signs

 If a laptop is stolen or lost, then personal information or financial records can be accessed even with password protection.

-Files can be copied off the laptop or mobile phone.
+Files can be copied from the laptop or mobile phone.
 It’s recommended in this case to make regular backups of all important files and keep them on dedicated servers that are isolated from the network segments used for day-to-day operations.

 Encrypt all sensitive information using software tools and use two-factor authentication to decrease the chance of a hacker gaining unauthorized access to devices.